andreyfedoseev/zen-coding-django-snippets/README.rst

 -----

 You can use some of these snippets to wrap a text fragment with a tag.
-To do that select the text and choose *Wrap With Abbrebiation...* from *Zen Coding* menu.
+To do that select the text and choose *Wrap With Abbreviation...* from *Zen Coding* menu.
 This works for tags which have an ending tag, like ``{% if %} {% endif %}``.

 You can use the *Tab* key to move the cursor to next logical position.
 For example use the ``for``